matiasimc/RNIdart/README.md

       - TRNIdart
 ```

-Then, restart the analysis server.
+Then, do a `pub get` and restart the analysis server.
 It should take 10 to 20 seconds to load the plugin.
 Make sure to refresh the project
 structure after the plugin is loaded, because a file `sec.dart` should be created in the project root.

 Finally, add the following import statement to your sources: